synesthesia/site2019/content/post/2004/2004-09-22-blogwalk-iv-developing-the-work.md

 authors: ["synesthesia"]
 type: post
 date: 2004-09-22T22:16:00+00:00
-excerpt: |
-  Suw Charman's done a great job of <a href="https://headshift.com/archives/002150.cfm">capturing</a> the 11 core themes from the <a href="https://www.synesthesia.co.uk/blog/archives/2004/09/18/blogwalk-iv/">Blogwalk</a> "<a href="https://headshift.com/archives/002152.cfm">Window Wiki</a>".
-As people reflect on the event there is discussion about how to best develop the ideas from this session and how to ensure better learning next time.
+summary: "Suw Charman's done a great job of capturing the 11 core themes from the Blogwalk 'Window Wiki'.
+As people reflect on the event there is discussion about how to best develop the ideas from this session and how to ensure better learning next time."
 slug: blogwalk-iv-developing-the-work
 aliases: ["/2004/09/22/blogwalk-iv-developing-the-work"]
+tags: ["blogwalk"]
+categories: ["PKM", "UnConferences"]

 ---
 Over at [Headshift][1] [Suw Charman][2] has done a [great job][3] of capturing the 11 core themes from the [Blogwalk][4] &#8220;[Window Wiki][5]&#8220;.
 As people reflect on the event there is discussion about how to best develop the ideas from this session and how to ensure better learning next time.
 Here&#8217;s my three-ha&#8217;porth, modified slightly from my own [comment][6] to that discussion: